Panama hat

-The art of weaving the traditional Ecuadorian toquilla hat was added to the UNESCO Intangible Cultural Heritage Lists on 5 December 2012.
+The art of weaving the traditional Ecuadoran toquilla hat was added to the UNESCO Intangible Cultural Heritage Lists on 5 December 2012.

 History

 Although commonly called "Panama hat" in English, the hat has its origin in Ecuador.
 When the Spanish conquistadors arrived in Ecuador in 1526, the inhabitants of its coastal areas were observed to wear a brimless hat that resembled a toque, which was woven from the fibres from a palm tree that the Spaniards came to call paja toquilla or "toquilla straw".

-Beginning in the early to mid 1600s, hat weaving evolved as a cottage industry along the Ecuadorian coast as well as in small towns throughout the Andean mountain range.
+By the mid 1600s, hat weaving evolved as a cottage industry along the Ecuadorian coast as well as in small towns throughout the Andean mountain range.
 Hat weaving and wearing grew steadily in Ecuador through the 17th and 18th centuries.

 One of the first towns to start weaving the hats in the Andes is Principal, part of the Chordeleg Canton in the Azuay province.
 Straw hats woven in Ecuador, like many other 19th- and early 20th-century South American goods, were shipped first to the Isthmus of Panama before sailing for their destinations in Asia, the rest of the Americas and Europe, subsequently acquiring a name that reflected their point of international sale—"Panama hats"—rather than their place of domestic origin.